sharikak54/sharikak54.github.io/.collections/_cases/rkite_plane.md

 # ALGORITHMS
 default_alg:
   alg: "1,0/2,-1/-2,1/-3,6/-1,0"
-  description: send tent on top to pair with shell on bottom to form snoopy/gem
+  description: Send tent on top to pair with shell on bottom to form snoopy/gem.
 color_mirror_algs:
   -
     alg: "1,0/2,-1/-2,1/3,0/-1,0"